Our vision:

 A safe and healthy Kitsap County for all.

-The Pollution Prevention Assistance (PPA) program provides free hands-on assistance to Small Quantity Generators (usually small businesses) who want to learn how to handle their hazardous waste safely and help prevent polluting their community.
+The Pollution Prevention Assistance (PPA) program provides free hands-on assistance to Small Quantity Generators (businesses that generate 220 lbs. or less of hazardous waste each month) who want to learn how to handle their hazardous waste safely and help prevent polluting their community.

 If a business makes changes based on our recommendations, we can reimburse the costs of those changes with a voucher of up to $500.